-Pros (And One Sex-Shaped Con) Of A Mattress In A Box
+Pros & Cons Of A Mattress In A Box

-The biggest benefit to a mattress in a box, aside from the quality, is that your new mattress comes with a free trial to offset the fact that you weren’t able to try before you buy like you would with a traditional mattress.
+The biggest benefit to a mattress in a box, aside from the quality, is that your new mattress comes with a free trial to offset the fact that you weren’t able to try it before you buy as you would with a traditional mattress.

-Most brands on the market, like Koala, Emma, Eva, and Sleeping Duck, now offer a free trial period that usually ranges from a 100 night trial to a 120 night trial, with each mattress usually coming with a generous 10 year warranty, at the very least.
+Most brands on the market, like Koala, Emma, Eva, and Sleeping Duck, now offer a free trial period that usually ranges from a 100-night trial to a 120-night trial.
+Each mattress usually comes with a generous 10-year warranty, at the very least.

 Another benefit is that any mattress in a box is typically going to be much less expensive than the traditional mattress.
-These brands don’t have showrooms to display their mattresses, or salespeople to sell them, and that saving is passed onto the customer.
-Middlemen usually account for a great deal of expense with furniture and homewares, so this is the mattress industry’s way of helping solve that issue.
+These brands don’t have showrooms to display their mattresses, or salespeople to sell them.
+Those savings are passed on to the customer.

-A lot of the brands listed below focus on variety now as well.
-With the boxed mattress market now stuffed with options, from mattresses that put more emphasis on high density foam, to that valuable 5 zone pocket spring mattress, to the one’s that value temperature regulation above all.
+The boxed mattress market is now stuffed with options, from mattresses that put more emphasis on high-density foam, to that valuable 5-zone pocket spring mattress, to the ones that value temperature regulation above all.
 And that’s across all sizes too, from the King single to the double mattress, to the Queen size mattress.

 Speaking of sex.
 A bed in a box is generally not as good for a more vigorous sesh than a traditional mattress would be.
 This is all to do with energy transfer and coils.
 When you push down, the mattress pushes back up, maintaining an energy transfer that helps more than you might want to admit.